-Join Dan Violet Sagmiller for an in-depth discussion in this video Command base prefab, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Command base prefab, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] Now we need to create the command base.…In order to get that, we're gonna need a 3D model,…a texture for it,…and we're gonna have to wire it all back up…with the same types of things that we've had…attached to this drawing unit.…If we take a look at the the prefab for the drawing unit,…there's quite a lot of scripts here.…Fortunately, a lot of this work has been cut out,…so we don't have to keep repeating things…over and over again.…Let's go into our Download,…and go into the Resources folder.…In the Resources folder,…under Content Six,…you're gonna find Base Prefab Unity Package.…